simongravelle/nmrformd/README.rst

 first.
 Then, fork the repository, apply your changes, then make a pull request that will be review.

-Build the documentation localy from the `docs/`_ folder by typing:
+Build the documentation locally from the `docs/`_ folder by typing:

 .. code-block:: bash